st2l/svet_site/README.md

 Site for internet-shop for street lights.

 It is on github ***ONLY for educational purposes***!!!
-It can't be used by anyone without [author](https://github.com/st2l) permission
+It can't be used by anyone without [author](https://github.com/st2l) permission!

 ## Deploy